-§ When the college dismisses a student for academic misconduct, the student is considered administratively withdrawn and is not required to complete a formal withdrawal form. § An administrative withdrawal may be warranted in the event a student experiences extenuating circumstances beyond their control that prevent them from completing the official withdrawal process or notifying the college prior to the end of a semester.
+§ When the college dismisses a student for academic misconduct, the student is considered administratively withdrawn and is not required to complete a formal withdrawal form. § An administrative withdrawal may be warranted in the event a student experiences extenuating

+§ An administrative withdrawal may be warranted in the event a student experiences extenuating circumstances beyond their control that prevent them from completing the official withdrawal process or notifying the college prior to the end of a semester.